itom-project/itom/docs/userDoc/source/05_plots/imagePlots.rst

 2D image plots
 ****************

-"Itom2dQwtPlot" and "GraphicViewPlot" are the basic plots for visualization of image like DataObjects.
+"Itom2dQwtPlot" and "GraphicViewPlot" are the basic plots for visualization of images, dataObjects or other array-like objects.
-Both plots has line-picker and point pickers included.
+Both plots have a line-cut and point picker included.
 By pressing "Ctrl" during picker movement, the picker can only be moved horizontal or vertical according to the mouse movement.

-You can also use the "matplotlib"-backend to plot 2D-objects.
+You can also use the "matplotlib"-backend to plot any data structures (lines, bars, statistical plots, images, contours, 3d plots...).
 See section :ref:`pymod-matplotlib` for more information about how to use "matplotlib".

 Itom2dQwtPlot
 ==========================

-"Itom2dQwtPlot" is designs as a visualization of metrical data, false color or topography measurements.
+"Itom2dQwtPlot" is designed for visualizing metrical data, false color or topography measurements.
-It supports the axis-scaling / axis offset of DataObjects, offers axis-tags and meta-data handling.
+It supports the axis-scaling / axis offset of **dataObjects**, offers axis-tags and meta-data handling.
-It does not offer plotting of real color images.
-All DataTypes are accepted.
-To plot complex objects, it is possible to select between the following modes: "absolut", "phase", "real" and "imaginary".
+All data types are accepted except the plotting of real color objects (rgba).
+To plot complex objects, it is possible to choose between the following modes: "absolut", "phase", "real" and "imaginary".
 The data is plotted mathematically correct.
 This means the value at [0,0] is in the lower left position.
-This can be changed by a flag.
+This can be changed by the property *yAxisFlipped*.

 The plot supports geometric element and marker interaction via **drawAndPickElements(...)** and **call("userInteractionStart",...)**.
 See section :ref:`primitives` for a short introduction.

-Features:
+**Features:**

 * Export graphics to images, pdf and vector graphics.
-* Metadata support
+* Metadata support (the 'title'-tag is used as title of the plot).
 * Supports fixed ratio x/y-axis but not necessary fixed ratio to monitor-pixel
 * Drawing of geometrical elements and markers by script and user interaction.
-* Images are displayed either mathematically ([0,0] lower left) or in windows-style ([0,0] upper left)
+* Images are displayed either mathematically ([0,0] lower left) or in windows-style ([0,0] upper left) (Property: 'yAxisFlipped')

 Properties
 ---------------